A complement to this guide:

 I’ve had several adventures over the years working with manufacturers and their occasional faulty products that end up in my possession.
 But this latest adventure with Hitachi is the new leader of the pack in the “You’re kidding me, right?” category.
 No, Hitachi is not kidding.
 Hitachi knows that at least one (and very likely more) of their 4K UHD TV models can’t lip sync, they don’t know how to fix it, and they couldn’t care less about it.
 Hitachi even attempted to get me to sign a confidential agreement on the matter in return for the purchase price of my TV.
 I would rather blog about it (apparently) and reserve the right to take other action.

-The rising popularity of retro, 8-bit graphics seem to also be increasing demand for bitmap-like fonts.
+The rising popularity of retro, 8-bit graphics seems to also be increasing demand for bitmap-like fonts.
 Furthermore, the popularity of FontStruct also indicates a demand for the simplicity of designing fonts based on a grid layout.
-Thus, given that a vectored grid feature will likely never appear in FontForge (presumably because more professional fonts rely more on custom guidelines than a grid), I will attempt to explain the simplest way(s) to make or fake a snap-to grid in FontForge.
+Thus, given that a vectored grid feature will likely never appear in FontForge (presumably because fancy fonts rely more on custom guidelines than a grid), I will attempt to explain the simplest way(s) to make or fake a snap-to grid in FontForge.
 Continue reading How To Make a Snap-to Grid In FontForge

 I’m a long-time fan of Bushido Blade (1997) by Light Weight for the PlayStation.
 Huge fan.
 Likewise, with Bushido Blade 2 (1998) but, for simplicity of this article, I’ll focus on just the first game even though the same cheats apply to the second as well.